CHERP LGP Staff

 Tobias Hecht received his BA and Master of International Affairs from Columbia and his PhD in social anthropology from Cambridge.
 The author of books ranging from At Home in the Street (an ethnography of homeless children in Brazil that won the Margaret Mead Prize) to the novel After Life, his research and writing has been supported by awards from the National Science Foundation, the H.F.
 Guggenheim Foundation, and the National Endowment for Humanities.
 During a recent two-year visiting appointment, Tobias taught anthropology at Pomona College.
 Six years ago he turned his attention to the field of solar energy.
 Determined to understand the industry from the bottom up, he began this exploration like one more anthropological project: as a manual laborer on rooftop installs.
 He now works to help Locally Grown Power engage with foundations, cities and public resources in the design of strategies to make renewable energy a reality for economically disadvantaged communities.
 The key, he thinks, is to grasp the lived experience of poverty when you can’t pay the electric bill.

 Megan Anderson has a background in mathematics and theology.
 In 2019, she received her Master’s from Claremont School of Theology, studying interdisciplinary studies with a concentration in religion, society, and social change.
 She is specifically interested in how these topics intersect around environmental issues.
 Megan has significant experience in program management.
 In 2018, she worked for the Parliament of the World’s Religions, managing the schedule and needs for 900+ sessions.
 On-site, she oversaw designated volunteers, handled all schedule changes and last-minute additions, and coordinated with Toronto Metro Convention Center (MTCC) and Freeman AV staff to meet speaker needs as much as possible within MTCC guidelines and the Parliament's policies and budget.
 She also helped coordinate the needs for international speakers during the event’s plenary on Justice.
 Megan also has experience in Communications.
 From 2015 to 2020, Megan worked as Associate Editor and Webmaster for The Interfaith Observer.
 She helped redesign their website, and was responsible for soliciting writers, finding images for each article, updating the website, working with the Chief Editor to edit pieces, and social media engagement.
-She has continued her communications work as Blog Editor for Religica.
+She has continued her communications work as Blogcast Editor and Canvas Resource Consultant for The Center of Ecumenical and Interreligious Affairs at Seattle University.
 In addition to her work at CHERP, Megan works for the Institute of Ecological Civilization.
-She’s played a variety of roles including project manager and communications manager.
-Currently she serves as Executive Assistant to the President and Development Associate.
+She’s played a variety of roles including executive assistant to the President and communications manager.
+Currently she serves as a Project Manager for their online Dialogues for Global Systems Change series.
 Megan comes to CHERP with an enthusiasm to make long-lasting change in those lives who have been hurt most by America’s capitalistic agenda and revert the planet’s climate trajectory.
 She believes that listening -- to both Earth and local communities -- and taking an intersectional approach to everything it does, are essential if CHERP is to succeed in it’s work.

 Jose Rios received his Bachelor’s degree in Biology with a concentration in Environmental Studies from the University of Laverne.
 Durings his time there, he took on numerous leadership roles in various cultural clubs, deeply enjoying volunteering his time to help create a “home away from home” for many students.
 He has acute attention to detail, having conducted research as a student on a polluted river in Montana by counting and identifying thousands of water invertebrates.
 His future aspirations are to obtain a Master’s degree in Ecology or Environmental Science and conduct research that minimizes air and water pollution, promotes best practices in conservation efforts, and leads communities to form eco-friendly societies.
 His passion in these areas ties directly into CHERP’s mission to reduce carbon emissions and provide quality, sustainable living conditions for many underserved communities.